 Elsewhere, Mozambique, Zimbabwe and Malawi were devastated by cyclone “Idai” last month, which brought 106mph (177kmph) winds and heavy rain that resulted in the death of at least a thousand people.
 This natural disaster followed months of drought in the region that means agriculture is no longer viable for many in Mozambique.
 Some scientists see increasingly frequent extreme weather such as that in South Africa and Australia as the tipping point where humans are forced to tackle climate change.
 Indeed, the United Nations have recently announced, in no small part in response to continued walkouts by school children across the world angry at the lack of action on climate change, they will hold a Climate Summit later this year, describing 2019 as “a critical year, the “last chance” for the international community to take effective action on climate change”.

 Individually, it may seem like we can only have an infinitesimal impact on the environment, but it’s important not to confuse “small” with “pointless”.
 Lots of small changes, when made by lots of individuals, can have a huge impact.
 Recycling is a good place to start, and most of this can be done at home with limited impact on our daily lives.
 One problem with recycling is that there’s significant variation in what different councils recycle, particularly when it comes to plastics.
 You can find out what your local council recycles via the Recycle Now website and, if you’re keen to get involved, DEFRA are asking people to take part in their recycling consultation, which runs until mid-May.
 For some helpful tips on reducing your environmental impact, check out the Instructables website and the WWF habits blog.
+Readers in the USA might find Karen Pausey's blog on What Can Be Recycled?: An Ultimate List Of 101+ Items useful.
 If you’re fortunate enough to have a garden, have a look at the Wildlife Trusts Gardening for Wildlife website and the RHS’s Encouraging wildlife to your garden blog.